 Law Offices, Robert E. Lehrer

-Robert E. Lehrer is an attorney with more than 40 years of experience in the practice areas in which his firm specializes, including extensive trial and appellate court experience in complex class action cases.
-He is AV rated by Martindale-Hubbell (the highest rating from the leading attorney rating service).
-Click here for more information on the background of the firm, Mr. Lehrer’s experience, and his record of accomplishment.
-Click here for more information on the firm’s practice areas.
+Mr. Lehrer has been AV rated by Martindale-Hubbell (the highest rating from the leading attorney rating service).
+Click here for more information on the background of the firm, Mr. Lehrer's experience, and his record of accomplishment.
+Click here for more information on the firm's practice

 Robert E. Lehrer

-Civil Rights, Including Constitutional Rights
+Civil Rights